OctopusDeploy/blog/blog/2022-q2/azure-bicep-octopus-deploy/index.md

 I'll break some of this down for you:

-- The resource identifier (resource _appServicePlan_) – tells Bicep to create a new resource named _appServicePlan_.
+- The resource identifier (resource `appServicePlan`) - tells Bicep to create a new resource named `appServicePlan`.
 This name identifies the resource in the Bicep template.
 It's not the name of the resource that you'll create in Azure.
-- _Microsoft.Web/serverfarms@2021-02-01 _- defines the resource provider _Microsoft.Web_, then the resource type _serverfarms_, and lastly the API version -_ 2021-02-01_ to use.
+- `Microsoft.Web/serverfarms@2021-02-01` - defines the resource provider `Microsoft.Web`, then the resource type `serverfarms`, and lastly the API version `2021-02-01` to use.
 It’s always worth checking the official Microsoft documentation to see if there's a newer API.
-- Name - this is the actual name of the Azure Resource.
+- Name - this is the actual name of the Azure resource.
 - Location - this is the Azure region you'll deploy in.
 - Tags - tagging your resources helps you organize them logically.
 - Properties - this is where you can begin to configure the App Service Plan to your needs.
 Here, you’re defining the SKU and the kind (Linux or Windows).